Neopets for Absolute Beginners

 At the simplest level, Neopets is an online game where you take care of a fantasy creature called a Neopet.
 Like the electronic "virtual pets" that were popular a few years ago, your Neopet gets hungry if not fed regularly, and can be made happier with toys and grooming.
 However, if you can't be on the site every day, don't worry too much -- your Neopet won't run away and you won't be treated as a bad owner for failing to feed him or her.
 Unlike your household pets in the real world, Neopets can talk, read, fight, learn, play cards, go on adventures, and take care of smaller pets of their own.
 Some of them can even fly!

 As a newbie, it's probably a good idea to stick to owning one or two Neopets until you've figured out how the site works.
-You can own up to four at a time (and if you choose to have more than one account, you can potentially own as many as twenty, though there are extra rules governing that), but only one (your "active Neopet") will be displayed around the site when you play games and interact with other users.
+You can own up to six at a time, seven if you purchase a Premium subscription, (and if you choose to have more than one account, you can potentially own as many as thirty-one, though there are extra rules governing that), but only one (your "active Neopet") will be displayed around the site when you play games and interact with other users.
 Unlike the characters on some sites, this Neopet isn't intended to be a representation of "you" -- rather, you're the human "caretaker" or "parent" of however many pets you own.
 People you meet will call you by the username you log into the site with, not the name of your pet.

 Neopets invites you to create your first Neopet as part of the signup process, so you've probably already met your new companion.
 It's worth noting that it isn't strictly necessary to create a brand-new pet when you make an account, though -- once you've verified your email address, you also have the option of adopting a pet who already exists, but doesn't currently have an owner.
 You'll be able to do the exact same things with your Neopet no matter whether he/she is created or adopted, so don't stress too much about the decision.